 |Optimal||Anticipate issues regarding supervision and liability|

-- New Business Practicum: Template - Unpaid Internship Agreement
+- New Business Community Law Clinic: Template - Unpaid Internship Agreement

 - For example, terminating someone due to their race is unlawful, and would not be allowed, even in an at-will employment state.